 I thought that being productive would make me happy.
 And then I set my day to wake up at dawn, to study, to meditate, to do extra work, and so on.

 I was an extremely productive person, but it comes to a point where I became a robot, and I forgot the simple things that make sense to me!

 To be clear, I do not mean that we should not want to conquer things in life, I even see it as one of the essential elements of happiness.

-Be very productive, but don’t fall into the trap of not living your life today, hoping that in the future you will be freer and then you can be happy.
+IT’S THE PATH!
+Be very productive, but don’t fall into the trap of not living your life today, hoping that in the future, you will be freer, and then you can be happy.

 8. If it were easy, everyone would be doing it

-This sentence goes for everything in life, but let’s focus on the productivity issue here: procrastinating is more comfortable, so everyone delays.
+This sentence goes for everything in life, but let’s focus on the productivity issue here: procrastinating is more comfortable; that’s why most people postpone stuff.

-Not mastering your own time is more natural, not a coincidence it’s a common situation.
+Not mastering your own time is more natural.
+It isn’t a coincidence that it’s a common situation.

-If you need help finding your purpose in life, shoot us an email and let’s begin a new life.
+If you need help finding your purpose in life, shoot us an email, and let’s design a new life.